conditionedstimulus/conditionedstimulus.github.io/_posts/2022-04-21-policy-gradients.md

 ###  **Introduction**

-*If you are not familiar with the foundations of reinforcement learning then you should check one of these pages: Open AI’s page, Lilian Wang’s blog
-In a nutshell, Policy Gradient methods are part of the reinforcement learning family where the agent learns the policy directly.
-There are value-based methods where the agent learns the value of certain action on a certain state, and it chooses the action with the maximum value over the other actions.
+*In a nutshell, Policy Gradient (PG) methods are part of the reinforcement learning family where the agent learns the policy directly.
+There are value-based methods (VB) where the agent learns the value of certain action on a certain state, and it chooses the action with the maximum value over the other actions.
 In PG you don’t calculate any state or state-action value, the agent learns directly the policy based on the value of the reward.
 It increases or decreases the certain action probability and of course, it pushes the other available action probabilities to the opposite direction.
 Let’s clarify with an example: the environment is a grid table and there are 4 available actions (up, left, right, down) and you randomly choose different states on this surface.
 After taking 4 steps you can’t move further because you have reached a terminal state, and let’s assume that one is the goal state and you get a reward which is 10.
 You wrote down every state's names and the actions that you chose and of course, you also know the value of the reward which was positive, so you conclude that your choice can be a good path and you should follow it in the future.
 This is a very simple but valid example if the environment is discrete, but life is more complex than this (even Super Mario).*

 As I mentioned above in the introduction: VBs learn the policy indirectly (it learns the action-state values and map a policy from it).
 <br>